vcsrng/vcsrng/README.md

-# Hi there 👋 , I'm vincent
+# Hi there 👋 , I'm Vincent
 😄 He/Him
 🎓 Pursuing a bachelor's degree in Computer Science at Binus University
 🌱 Currently learning Data Mining and Geographical Information System